We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 What to Consider When Choosing a Humidifier for Large Rooms

-We sought advice from Dr. David Li, a board-certified dermatologist and founder of Boston Derm Advocate, regarding what to look for in a humidifier.
-Li says humidifiers offer relief for those who suffer from skin conditions. “[Humidifiers] can be helpful for patients with underlying sensitive skin, dry skin, and eczematous skin, as the skin barrier may be compromised resulting in increased water loss,” he says.
+We spoke with Dr. David Li, a board-certified dermatologist and founder of Boston Derm Advocate, who explains that humidifiers offer relief for those who suffer from skin conditions. “[Humidifiers] can be helpful for patients with underlying sensitive skin, dry skin, and eczematous skin, as the skin barrier may be compromised resulting in increased water loss,” he says.
 “Increasing the moisture content in the air can help combat this.”

 Types of Humidifiers

-Three types of humidifiers are typically designed to serve larger spaces: ultrasonic, evaporative, and whole house.
-Whole-house humidifiers are generally larger and best suited to supplying consistent humidity for the entire home, while ultrasonic and evaporation models are smaller and deliver mist to specific spaces.
+Three types of humidifiers are typically designed to serve larger spaces: Ultrasonic, evaporative, and whole house.
+Whole-house humidifiers are generally larger and best suited to supplying consistent humidity for the entire home, while ultrasonic and evaporative models are smaller room humidifiers that deliver mist to individual spaces.
 Here’s what buyers need to know about these three major types of humidifiers.

 Ultrasonic Humidifiers

-Ultrasonic humidifiers use a vibrating diaphragm to emit tiny water particles and a blower to distribute them, filling the air with moisture.
-This humidifier typically distributes its mist upward to give the particles enough time to vaporize before they come into contact with a hard surface.
+Ultrasonic humidifiers use a vibrating diaphragm to emit tiny water particles and a blower to distribute them, filling the air with moisture in the form of a fine mist.
+This type of humidifier distributes its mist upward to give the particles enough time to vaporize before they come into contact with a hard surface.

 Because ultrasonic humidifiers don’t rely on evaporation to create mist, they can typically send more moisture into the air than other humidifiers, making them ideal for large rooms and living areas.
-But if the water evaporated using an ultrasonic humidifier contains minerals, this will leave residual white deposits on hard surfaces.
+But if the water evaporated using an ultrasonic humidifier contains minerals, the mist may leave residual white dust deposits on hard surfaces.

 Evaporative Humidifiers

 Evaporative humidifiers have a wick inside the basin that absorbs water.
-A blower collects dry air from the room where the humidifier is used and blows it across the wick to add moisture before circulating it back into the room.
+A blower collects dry air from the room and blows it across the wick to collect moisture before circulating it back into the room.
 Many evaporative humidifiers include a built-in humidistat that shuts the unit off automatically whenever the room’s air reaches a specific humidity level.

-Generally speaking, evaporative humidifiers do not leave behind the white residue that other humidifiers (like the ultrasonic variety) typically create.
-However, evaporative models do require periodic cleaning, which prevents the growth of bacteria inside the reservoir.
+Generally speaking, evaporative humidifiers do not leave behind the white residue that ultrasonic humidifiers can create.
+However, evaporative models do require regular cleaning to prevent the growth of bacteria inside the reservoir.

 Whole-House Humidifiers